 Knight & Deigh started life as a retelling of The Orphans, from the point of view of the second lead character, Hannice Knight.
-It, too, is partly set in the rural Tanzania I remember from the early 1980s, but some of the technologies used are much more recent.
+It begins in Tanzania as I remember it from the early 1980s, but some of the technologies used are much more recent.
 To that extent, it is anachronistic.
 Don’t forget, though; it is fictional, made up, lies.
 All of it.

 Hannice Knight had run the African operation of his father’s global business for many years, when a freak accident at home left him unable to walk.
 Together with physiotherapist Sophie Deigh, he tries to bring into his life the excitement and adventure he missed in his formative years, due to the need to be tied to the business.

 A number of adventures and activities follow including scuba-diving, sky-diving, power-boating and camping, and a half-brother he never knew about; but even these can’t lift Hannice’s spirits.

 What, or who can?
 Will the developing closeness between Hannice and Sophie come to anything, and what of the rumoured advances in medical technology?

 Beginning on 12 February 2017, I am publishing Knight & Deigh here as a serial; one scene each Sunday.

 The full list of scenes so far published is here